sabrinandrade/stores-rest-api-test/README.md

-# junit-python
+# Stores REST Api

-Test automation in Python with dummy projects and integration with Travis CI
+This is built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy.

+Deployed on Heroku.